 PROJECT AREA--The ferry service is expected to operate between Lower Manhattan (Pier 11 and the World Financial Center) and Yonkers in Westchester County.
 Ferry service providers will be given an option to extend the service to the Village of Haverstraw in Rockland County.

-LOWER MANHATTAN FERRY SERVICE PROGRAM -- New York Water Taxi operates regular weekday ferry service between two piers in Lower Manhattan and Yonkers (New York State&rsquos 4th largest city).
-Service to Yonkers began on May 2007.
+LOWER MANHATTAN FERRY SERVICE PROGRAM &ndash New York Water Taxi operated regular weekday ferry service between two piers in Lower Manhattan and Yonkers (New York State&rsquos 4th largest city).